phanan/laravel-5-cascading-config/README.md

 ## Credits

 The initial idea is from [Gnuffo1](http://stackoverflow.com/a/28050338/794641).
-I replaced array concatenation with `array_replace_recursive` to allow nested configuration, fix the said error, and set the repo up.
+I replaced array concatenation with `array_replace_recursive` to allow nested configuration, fixed the said error, and set the repo up.